goldentooth/.github/profile/README.md

   - Open Policy Agent
   - Harbor (as a Proxy cache)
   - VictoriaMetrics
+- **[Kubernetes, the _Excruciating_ Way](https://github.com/goldentooth/kubernetes-the-excruciating-way)**: A low-level, step-by-step, thoroughly-documented descent into Hell.
+- **[Kubespray](https://github.com/goldentooth/kubespray)**: For when I get tired of a bespoke, painstaking, almost certainly unusably brittle Kubernetes installation and just want pods to deploy.
 - **[Bash](https://github.com/goldentooth/bash)**: I'll write some helper scripts in Bash, installable with `bpkg`, to ease some of the common operations.
 Since I'm studying for certifications, I'm going to continue to type long commands out in full, but I'll add some scripts for selecting kubeconfigs and stuff.
   - Edit the Ansible vault
   - Prepare the cluster (e.g. `raspi-config`, hostnames, disabling swap, etc)